jee-mj/jee-mj/README.md

 ### I'm the captain of THIS ship (my repos, my rules). 🚢

-## Welcome

-Please excuse the lack of professionalism that may appear this repository.
-I never started coding all serious like in an enterprise environment.
-I started coding by reverse engineering games because otherwise I wasn't allowed to play video games.

 ## jee-mj

 - 🔭 I’m currently procrastinating V2 of my [AR/VR Portfolio Experience](https://github.com/jee-mj/portfolio) in favour of my [dotFiles](https://github.com/jee-mj/dotFiles) and [contributing to NixOS](https://github.com/jee-mj/nixpkgs).